Concrete block: Naming

+In Australia, they are often known as besser blocks (because the Besser Company was a major supplier of machines that made concrete blocks), and also as grey blocks or concrete masonry units (CMUs).

+Clinker blocks use clinker (ash created as a waste product from impurities in minerals such as coal, limestone and iron-ore), also called slag.

 Composition

-Concrete blocks are made from cast concrete (e.g. Portland cement and aggregate, usually sand and fine gravel, for high-density blocks).
-Lower density blocks may use industrial wastes, such as fly ash or bottom ash, as an aggregate.
+Concrete blocks are made from cast concrete (e.g. portland cement and aggregate, usually sand and fine gravel, for high-density blocks).
+In the western United States, where they are easily obtainable, porous lava rock gravels are used for weight reduction.
+They also have an added decorative effect to certain types of block, such as split-face, due to their distinct red and black colors.
+Lower-density blocks may use industrial wastes, such as fly ash or bottom ash, as an aggregate.

 Recycled materials, such as post-consumer glass, slag cement, or recycled aggregate, are often used in the composition of the blocks.
 Use of recycled materials within blocks can create different appearances in the block, such as a terrazzo finish, and may help the finished structure earn LEED certification.

-Lightweight blocks can also be produced using autoclaved aerated concrete; these are widely used for construction in Finland and other Scandinavian countries, as well as in central Europe, for the material's inherent thermal isolation characteristics, as are expanded clay aggregate blocks.
+Lightweight blocks can also be produced using autoclaved aerated concrete; these are widely used for construction in Finland and other Scandinavian countries, as well as in the UK and central Europe, for the material's inherent thermal insulation characteristics, as are expanded clay aggregate blocks.